 After grabbing some food, I figured out where the depot was for the local bus.
-However once we got there the man at the depot told us we had to catch it from a different location.
-He told us where it was and with the help of google maps off we went to find the stop.
-Along the way there was some head scratching and asking various locals in my broken Spanish but we found it.
+However, once we got there the man at the depot told us we had to catch it from a different location.
+He told us where it was and with the help of google maps off, we went to find the stop.
+Along the way, there was some head scratching and asking various locals in my broken Spanish but we found it.

 The point where we were at, it was a straight road to the waterfall but not walking distance, so we hailed a cab down.

-One direction can’t be hard right?
+Going in one direction can’t be hard right?

 We jumped in a cab and headed in the right direction…we were on our way…but then we stopped, in-fact everybody had stopped!